Table of Contents

 We need to do the following to see if our ABS reading of 1000 hpa is accurate.

 If our barometric sensor is perfectly accurate, the airport should have the same reading as our REL reading on the console.
 The reading at the airport is called the Altimeter or Altimeter (setting).
-Outside of North America, where Altimeter setting is not used, you will be comparing to QNH.
+Outside of North America, where Altimeter setting is rarely used, you will be comparing to QNH.

 Suppose the current Altimeter reading at the airport is 1036.5 mb.
 However, our barometer REL shows 1035.5.